 Management has the responsibility to select and use of appropriate accounting policies.
 A summary of the significant accounting policies adopted by the City of Sandy Oaks are described in Note A to the financial statements.
-There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during 2018, except for the adoption of policies for compensated absences and allowance for uncollectible ad valorem taxes receivables.
+There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during 2019.